1987 West German federal election

-Federal elections were held in West Germany on 25 January 1987 to elect the members of the 11th Bundestag.
+A federal election was held in West Germany on 25 January 1987 to elect the members of the 11th Bundestag.
 This was the last federal election held in West Germany before German reunification.

 Issues and campaign

 The SPD nominated Johannes Rau, their vice chairman and the Minister-President of North Rhine-Westphalia, as their candidate for Chancellor.
 However, the SPD suffered from internal divisions and competition with the Greens.
 It was also unclear as to how they would form a government, as the Greens were divided over whether to take part in governments.

 One of the major issues in this election was the environment, after the Chernobyl disaster and other accidents.